Oak-B/GL2FA/README.md

-# GL2FA-Supplementary File.pdf
+# GLCPN-Supplementary File.pdf
-This is the supplementary file for the paper entitled “Graph Neural Network-Incorporated Linear Latent Feature Analysis”.
+This is the supplementary file for the paper entitled “Graph Linear Convolution Pooling for Learning in Incomplete High-Dimensional Data”.
 The proofs, additional tables and figures are put into this file and cited by the paper.